SDU-eScience/UCloud-Courses/README.md

 1. The UCloud course is associated with a university course, which is already existing, or planned and approved to take place in the foreseeable future.
 2. The course is for students enrolled at a Danish university.
-3. The teacher is employed at a post-PhD level (i.e., postdoc, assistant/associate/full professor).
+3. The teacher is employed at a post-PhD level (i.e., postdoc, assistant/associate/full professor, or equivalant).

 ### Course materials on GitHub are public

-UCloud courses are developed in the present [public](https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories#about-repository-visibility) GitHub repository.
-This means that:
+UCloud courses are developed in this GitHub repository which is [public](https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories#about-repository-visibility).
+This entails that:

-1. The UCloud course should be public (see more [below](./ucloud-courses-requirements.md#general-considerations)).
+1. The UCloud course will be public.
 2. Teachers must consent to their material being, and remaining, publicly available in the repository.
 3. Teachers should **never** include datasets and other potentially sensitive information in the GitHub repository.
     - Datasets etc., must always be handled seperately, for example in a decicated [UCloud Project](https://docs.cloud.sdu.dk/guide/project-intro.html).